cloudfoundry-tutorials/cf-and-k8s/content/docs/comparing.md

 +++
+title = "A Deeper Comparison"
-title = "Comparing CF and Kubernetes" weight = "2"
+weight = "2"
 +++